aazaff/aazaff.github.io/resources/Essential.md

 + Grinnell, J. (1917) The niche-relationships of the California thrasher.
 + Gleason, H.A.
 (1926) The individualistic concept of the plant association.
 + Willis, J.C.
 (1926) Age and area.
++ Preston, F.W.
+(1960) Time and space and the variation of species.
 + Hutchinson, G.E.
 (1957) Concluding remarks.
 + MacArthur, R. (1960) On the relative abundance of species.
 + Connell, J.H.
 (1961) The influence of interspecific competition and other factors on the distribution of the barnacle Chthamalus stellatus.